glciampaglia/glciampaglia.com/content/project/notabilia/index.md

 +++
 date = "2016-09-13T17:28:21-04:00"
 math = false
-summary = "Visualizing deletion discussions on Wikipedia." tags = ["Wikipedia", "AfD", "visualization"] title = "Notabilia"
+summary = "Collective Deliberation on Wikipedia." tags = ["Wikipedia", "AfD", "visualization"] title = "Articles for Deletion and Notabilia"
 [image]
   caption = "The 100 longest _Article for Deletion_ discussions on Wikipedia, which results in _deletion_ of the article." focal_point = "Right"